j9brown/bed-lift/hardware/v0.3/design-and-errata.md

 - Supply the DIR signal from a GPIO.
 - Provide PWM capable outputs for the lift motors.
 - Gate the motor driver SLEEP through an e-stop switch connection.
-- Ensure these signals share a port for efficient interrupt handling
+- Ensure these signals share a port for efficient reading
   - LIFT_LIMIT_A + LIFT_LIMIT_B (PB)
   - LIFT1_HALL1 + LIFT1_HALL2 (PB)
   - LIFT2_HALL1 + LIFT2_HALL2 (PA) --> ideally combine with other hall port
   - CTRL_LOWER + CTRL_RAISE (PB)
+- Ensure each GPIO pin that will have an interrupt assigned has a unique pin number because there is one only EXTI line per pin number independent of the number of ports